NCAR/openiotwx/docs/guide.md

 friendly as possible.
 That being said, this project does require some care and effort, so we thought we'd include something of a step-by-step for you to refer to in case you find yourself a little lost.

 1. Give this documentation a quick read-through.
-See what this project entails and what you need learn or already know.
+See what this project entails and what you need to learn or already know.
 2. Make a plan.
 Figure out what 3d printer you'll buy/use, which sensors you want to attach, etc.
 3. Download all the needed [software](getting-started/software.md)